lyraxvincent/sentiment-analysis/README.md

 # Data Collection

-The Twitter API **tweepy** was used to collect tweets relating to the current pandemic of COVID-19 facing the world.
+The Twitter API **tweepy** was used to collect tweets related to COVID-19.
-You may view the script I designed for this task in this [repo.](https://github.com/lyraxvincent/twitter-tweepy)
+You may view the script collect_tweets.py

 # Resources